 There are several major incentives for automating metrics and continuous learning.
 These are framed in a way that your VP or director will care about.

 Even with these incentives laid out, resistance is still likely.
-Here are some common rebuttals you should be prepared for.
+Here are some common rebuttals you should prepare for.

-From an emotional perspective, in order to connect to VPs and Directors, it will be important to illustrate ‘hair on fire’ moments that prove that reliability is a pressing issue.
+To connect to VPs and Directors, it's important to illustrate ‘hair on fire’ moments that prove reliability is a pressing issue.
 You can begin by addressing team stress.
 Engineering teams are dealing with incidents, but it’s a continuous battle.
-Without the ability to aggregate overall systems, incident, and postmortem data and see patterns, the true extent of any reliability issue is hidden.
-This could result in frustration in engineering teams, as they are bogged down by manual or repetitive work, leading eventually to burnout and churn.
+Without the ability to aggregate systems, incident, and retrospective data and see patterns, the extent of reliability issues remain hidden.
+This could result in frustration in engineering teams.
+Teams become bogged down by manual, repetitive work, leading to burnout and churn.

 Let’s focus on the argument that incident management is already enough.
-Here, it’s crucial to point out that SRE is not just about incident recovery, but a way to maximize learning from the patterns of incidents and see the whole picture so that the same issues don’t repeat themselves.
-Without continuous learning efforts, you're not improving and the situation will worsen over time.
-You can look at a past set of incidents, do postmortems on those, and see what the correlation is.
+It’s crucial to point out that SRE is not only about incident recovery, but a way to maximize learning from the patterns of incidents.
+Without continuous learning efforts, you're not improving and the situation will worsen.
+You can look at a past set of incidents, write retrospectives for them, and see what the correlation is.
 It’s likely that many incidents could have been prevented if you were able to automate metrics and track patterns from them.

-Once you have the chance to do a trial run on automation and continuous learning, you’ll need to prove the effectiveness of the initiative.
+Once you do a trial run on automation and continuous learning, you’ll need to prove the effectiveness.
 To do this, collect company-wide metrics on all incidents.
-Show the time saved with automated reporting on incidents and the rate of follow-up action items being completed.
-Additionally, you should measure new hire errors and issues, both with and without key learnings captured from patterns of incidents from the postmortem metadata.
+Show the time saved with automated reporting on incidents and the rate of follow-up action items completed.
+Additionally, you should measure new hire errors and issues.

 These two metrics alone should demonstrate the need for automation and continuous learning.
-Postmortems are varied, yet patterns lurk under the surface and your team needs the ability to uncover them.
-However, there is still one common resistance to address.
+Retrospectives vary, yet patterns lurk under the surface.
+Your team needs the ability to uncover them.
+Yet, there is still one common resistance to address.

-Postmortems are too varied.
-Experienced teams have a gut instinct that incidents may be related but until a formal process to utilize and aggregate data is set in place, the metrics needed to drive organization change are time-consuming to produce.
-Generally, postmortems are written in a freeform structure and difficult to go back and analyze.
+Retrospectives are too varied.
+Experienced teams have a gut instinct that incidents may be related but until a formal process to use and aggregate data is in place, the metrics needed to drive organization change are time-consuming to produce.
+Generally, retrospectives are freeform and difficult to go back and analyze.

-To combat this, you can suggest tooling that automates the creation of postmortems so that it's less time consuming.
-From a reporting perspective, you can create a metadata schema (e.g. services impact, customers impacted, contributing factors) to show underlying patterns.
+To combat this, suggest tooling that automates retrospective information gathering.
+From a reporting perspective, you can create a metadata schema (e.g. services impact, customers affected, contributing factors) to show underlying patterns.
 Map the metadata from postmortems to feature and project work to show correlation.

-With these metrics in hand, you’ll be prepared to voice your proposal for automated metrics and continuous learning with your VP or director.
-However, there’s one more level of leadership that will need to be convinced to facilitate SRE adoption.
-Stay tuned for part 3, where we discuss how to get buy-in from your CEO or CTO.
+With these metrics in hand, you’re prepared to propose automated metrics and continuous learning to your VP or director.
+But, there’s one more level of leadership you need to convince to empower SRE adoption.
+In part 3, we discuss how to get buy-in from your CEO or CTO.